YogitaY/E-Commerce-Sales-Insights/README.md

 ## Superstore Sales Dashboard 📈

-This Power BI dashboard provides insights into sales performance across different regions, categories, and customer segments using the Superstore dataset.
+This Power BI dashboard provides insights into sales performance across different regions, categories, and time using the Superstore dataset.

 ---